Healthy Thanksgiving Sides and Sweets

 Pro tips for health-conscious holiday meal prep.

-When I’m dreaming about holiday food, Thanksgiving is by far the favorite.
-In my world, nothing beats a plate of turkey, its partners on the side and the grand finale, dessert!
+When I’m dreaming about holiday food, Thanksgiving is by far my favorite.
+In my world, nothing beats a plate of turkey, its partners on the side and the grand finale — dessert.
 As a registered dietitian and chef, I spend most of my time focusing on making food delicious and nutritious.